 GTA V (1080p, Ultra): 58 fps; (1080p, Low): 177 fps

-Despite lacking a top-shelf , like the Corsair One and Zotac Magnus EN1080, the MSI Trident 3 is only a few steps behind its competitors.
+Regardless of the omission of the higher-end Nvidia GTX 1080, found in the Corsair One and Zotac Magnus EN1080, the MSI Trident 3 still manages to all but keep up with its competitors.
 The compact gaming desktop delivers a playable experience across multiple titles, including GTA V and Mass Effect Andromeda, with Ultra-quality settings.
-The Trident also produced nearly identical results as the equally-equipped (and larger) .
+The Trident also produced nearly identical results as the equally-equipped (and larger) MSI Aegis 3.

-More impressively, the Trident 3 stays whisper quiet and cool even while under full load.
-Fan noise is practically inaudible even while sitting within a foot and a half of the PC.
+What’s even more impressive, is that the Trident 3 stays nearly silent and cool even while under full load.
+Fan noise is almost inaudible even while sitting within a foot and a half of the PC.
 Users should be able to introduce this silent gaming PC into their home entertainment setup without fear of adding unwanted noise to their gaming and movie audio.

 The MSI Trident 3 is a handsome and compact gaming PC we would gladly add to our home entertainment setup.
 Between the styling of the case and its size, MSI’s mini desktop isn’t all that different than an or .
 It’s not the most powerful desktop rig in the world, but it’s got more than enough gusto to play games at higher graphics settings than the PS4 Pro can push.